sergiobasu14/illustrati/README.md

 # illustrati
-# This is the first website project builded by Nicole & Sergio <3
+# This is the first website project builded by Nicole & Sergio.